Get started

 When you use an app connector, you specify the applications to make accessible over the tailnet, then add the domains for those applications.
 Tailscale then forces any tailnet traffic for that application to a device running an app connector before routing it to the application domains.

 Using an app connector is useful for applications that only permit access to specific IP addresses through using an allowlist.
-You can add the IP address of the device running the app connector the allowlist, and all devices on the tailnet will use that IP address when using that application.
+You can add the IP address of the device running the app connector the allowlist, and all devices in the tailnet will use that IP address when using that application.

 Some other common use cases for app connectors include: